epsilon537/boxlambda/documentation.markdown

 #### Single User / Single Tasking OS

-We won't be running Linux, or any other multi-tasking OS for that matter.
+We won't be running Linux or any other multitasking OS for that matter.
 The platform will only run one application at a time and that application will be fully in charge of the entire system.

-A Single User / Single Tasking OS will provide following services:
+A Single User / Single Tasking OS will provide the following services:

 - A console CLI shell allowing user and scripted access to:

 	- navigate the file system
 	- load/save software images to/from memory
 	- copy/move/delete files
-	- execute (transfer control to) applications in memory, optionally passing in command line arguments
+	- execute (transfer control to) applications in memory, optionally passing in command-line arguments
 	- peeking and poking into memory

 - File System I/O kernel routines
-- Console I/O kernel routines: Input from physcially attached keyboard, output to physically attached screen.
+- Console I/O kernel routines: Input from a physically attached keyboard, output to a physically attached screen.
 - UART I/O kernel routines
 - Discovery and enumeration of hardware components.
 See Modular Architecture below.

 #### Not Boot-to-Basic

-I don't want to be pinned down to, or give preference to, any partical interepreted language, so we're not going going to Boot-to-Basic.
+I don't want to be pinned down to, or give preference to, any particular interpreted language, so we're not going going to Boot-to-Basic.
 We're not going for full-retro boot-to-Basic.

-I would like to allow open support for multiple interpreted language by letting the application image indicate in which language it's written, e.g. by specifying on the first line the path to the interpreter to use, as commonly used in Linux scripting: *#!/usr/bin/python, #!/usr/bin/ulisp, ...*
+I would like to allow open support for multiple interpreted languages by letting the application image indicate in which language it's written, e.g. by specifying on the first line the path to the interpreter to use, as commonly used in Linux scripting: *#!/usr/bin/python, #!/usr/bin/ulisp, ...*

 It should also be possible to directly execute binary images of course.